omramj/outlinevpn-telegram/README.md

 pip install aiohttp
 ```

-If you're going to use the WARP AmneziaVPN config generator, then you need to install the `cryptography` library:
+And you need to install the `cryptography` library, it is needed for creating AmneziaVPN keys:

 ```
 pip install cryptography